ansermino/CodeLens/deliverables/iteration-02.plan.md

 #### Artifacts

-List/describe the artifacts you will produce in order to present your project idea.

 * Entity Relationship Diagram
     1. This helps us visualize the relationships between models that we need, using symbols to represent the information.